necx512/GIUDA/TGS_on_behalf_of_someone.md

 );
 ```

-Finally, we have the handle, the LUID, and the Kerberos AP number.
-It's time for GIUDA to betray
+With the handle, LUID, and Kerberos AP number in hand, it's time to proceed with the next step.

-To do this I used the function kuhl_m_kerberos_ask(target:string;export_:bool=false;logonid:int64=0):NTSTATUS;

-This function uses LsaCallAuthenticationPackage to call the LSA, and LSA will now contact the KDC and receive a new ticket.
-If we try to extract it right away, it will not be valid.
-More precisely, it will not have a session key and you will not be able to use it.
+Use the function kuhl_m_kerberos_ask(target:string; export_:bool=false; logonid:int64=0):NTSTATUS;.
+This function calls LsaCallAuthenticationPackage to instruct the LSA to contact the KDC and obtain a new ticket.
+Initially, the ticket you receive will not be valid, as it will lack a session key and cannot be used.

-Therefore, after making sure that the call was successful, change CacheOptions to KERB_RETRIEVE_TICKET_AS_KERB_CRED and refer to the LSA.
+After verifying that the call was successful, update CacheOptions to KERB_RETRIEVE_TICKET_AS_KERB_CRED and make another call to the LSA to retrieve a valid ticket.

 Pascal
 ```